Where to take your waste and recycling

 - only valid for your household waste

-We aim to process requests for permits and dispatch them within
+We aim to process requests for permits within minutes (for

 - Permits are not valid for business waste, landlord waste or